Skip to main content

 3. cURL installed on your machine. macOS and Linux include it by default.
 On Windows, use Git Bash or WSL.

 4. A list of competitors you want to track.
-For the competitor-relationships signal, you will need to provide company identifiers (Rodz company IDs or domain names) for your competitors.
+For the competitor-relationships signal, you’ll need to provide company identifiers (Rodz company IDs or domain names) for your competitors.

 5. Knowledge of your target procurement categories.
 For the public-tenders signal, you should know the CPV codes (Common Procurement Vocabulary) or keywords relevant to your offering.